dipanshupriyadarshi/dipanshupriyadarshi/README.md

 - 📫 How to reach me?
 You can mail me on **erdipanshupriyadarshi@gmail.com**

-- 📄 Know about my experiences [http://dipanshupriyadarshi.in/experience](http://dipanshupriyadarshi.in/experience)
+- 📄 Know about my Experiences [http://dipanshupriyadarshi.in/experience](http://dipanshupriyadarshi.in/experience)

+- 📄 Know about my Education [http://dipanshupriyadarshi.in/education](http://dipanshupriyadarshi.in/education)

 - ⚡ Fun fact **I think i am an unprecedented learner with an agathokakological mindset.**